101 years young - Chuk Norris celebrates mum, thanks her for everything

 Chuck Norris turns 82

-As previously reported by TUKO.co.ke, Chuck Norris celebrated his 82nd birthday on Sunday, March 13.
+As previously reported by Legit.ng, Chuck Norris celebrated his 82nd birthday on Sunday, March 13.

 The American icon actor, known for starring roles in popular action films and television, wished himself a happy birthday and he shared a lovely photo of himself flexing his biceps.